don1138/blender-itp/README.md

 ## Backstory

-I was working on a PBR with six image textures, and had to change the `Projection` to `BOX` six time.
+I was working on a PBR with six image textures, and had to change the `Projection` to `BOX` six times.

 The existing `Properties` panel will set things like `Color Mode` for all selected images, but doesn't include the full set of properties listed on the node itself.